Alcohol Assessment Rebuild for Community Engagement

 Outcome

-• Designed a solution that considered the needs of both participants and facilitators through iterative development
+• Considered needs of participants and facilitators

-• Positioned the tool within a scalable, future-facing service model, exceeding initial project goals by focusing on real-world context and usability
+• Positioned the tool within a scalable, future-facing service model

 Next